top of page

 The piece unfolds like a lyrical exploration of spring’s dual nature: vibrant and fragile, familiar yet enigmatic.
 Abstract shapes weave through this layered environment, their lines and circles offering visual cadence without dictating narrative, allowing emotion and imagination to fill the spaces between.
 This tension between the recognizable and the abstract reflects the unpredictability of change today—how cycles of transformation are both deeply personal and universally shared.
 The artwork, rendered in acrylic on wooden panels, asserts itself with confident brushwork and thoughtful composition, blending two creative voices into a seamless whole that honors collaboration as a vital force behind artistic evolution.

-"Ghost Boat"
+"Dream Boat"

 8' X 4'